 The boy’s movements earlier were nearly perfect.
 His son was like his very own echo, following every motion almost flawlessly.
 The only difference was that his son favored the right arm over the left, and he himself favored them both equally.
 Even so, after only a morning of practicing forms, the child was already grasping the movements effortlessly.
-There was no telling how long before the boy can fight against him equally.
+There was no telling how long before the boy could fight against him equally.

 “Are you a tiny bundle of surprises too Anise?”
 He questioned his adorable daughter.

-“Anish ish a big girl!” the little one replied, beaming with happiness.
+“Anish ish a big girl!”
+The little one replied, beaming with happiness.

 “Not yet,” Troyle smiled.
 “For now, you’re my cute little girl.”
 He gave her another kiss on the forehead.